Research groups have several GitLab groups that can hold their projects:

 Putting projects here is meaningful if they contain data that can be shared with all users at ETH.

 is intended for projects that are used by several research groups.
-Projects are moved here by the ITC
+Projects are moved here by an ITC